dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmRelationalRetrieveNegotiationLenient)"
     "
-    .. _dcmRestrictRetrieveAccordingTransferCapabilities:
+    .. _dcmRestrictRetrieveSilently:

-    :ref:`Restrict Retrieve According Transfer Capabilities <dcmRestrictRetrieveAccordingTransferCapabilities>`",string,"Indicates if the set of requested objects to retrieve shall be restricted according the Transfer Capabilities of the Retrieve Destination.
-CONFIGURATION - consider configured Transfer Capabilities of the Destination AE, but treat a non accepted Presentation Context as failure.
+    :ref:`Restrict Retrieve Silently <dcmRestrictRetrieveSilently>`",boolean,"Indicates if the set of requested objects to retrieve shall be silently (=without counting not transferred object as failures) restricted according the Transfer Capabilities of the Retrieve Destination.
+Otherwise the number of requested objects for which no Transfer Capability is configured for the Retrieve Destination and therefore are not retrieved is counted as failures.
+Only effective, if the Retrieve Destination has configured at least one Transfer Capability with SCP role.
 May be overwritten by configured value for particular Archive Network AEs.
-Enumerated values: NO, YES or CONFIGURATION.

-    (dcmRestrictRetrieveAccordingTransferCapabilities)"
+    (dcmRestrictRetrieveSilently)"
     "
     .. _dcmSchedulerMinStartDelay: